rand-projects/fisb-decode/docs/source/document.rst

   cat ../tg/tg-source/generated/tg30.978 | ./decode0

-``tg30.978`` is a local capture from my system that I use a test group (more on test groups later).
+``tg30.978`` is a local capture from my system that I use as a test group (more on test groups later).
 It represents around 8 minutes of live data.
 What you should see is a whole bunch of messages fly by.
 Each one looking something like: ::